Meet the people behind JUMP! Foundation.

 Senior Program Manager - Bangkok

 Katrina has firsthand experience with the power of elevating student voices.
-At a young age, Katrina was taught that her voice could and should be heard, and she had the power to make a difference.
-This took shape as she began lobbying congressional officials across the country with Amnesty International.
-This experience molded her identity, sense of self, and her place in the world.
+At a young age, she was taught that her voice could and should be heard, and she had the power to make a difference.
+She began lobbying congressional officials across the country with Amnesty International.
+This experience molded her identity.
 Katrina’s professional life has spanned a variety of sectors, all with the elevation of future generations at the forefront.
 From engaging the youth vote in US politics to engaging youth in agriculture abroad, her passion for educating the future generation is ever present.
-She thrives in new environments and cultures, striving to learn something new about the world around her and herself every day.
+She thrives in new environments and cultures, striving to learn something new every day.

 Genevieve was born and raised in New York and moved to Washington, D.C. after completing her undergraduate degrees in International Development and French.
-She has always had a passion for service and learning about other cultures and languages, which led her to join the Peace Corps in 2017.
-Over the past two years, Genevieve has been working to empower youth in rural Thailand to become leaders in their communities as well as collaborating with local government agencies to provide youth with experiential learning opportunities.
-In her free time, Genevieve can be found exploring Bangkok’s green spaces and coffee shops.
+She has always had a passion for working with youth and learning about other cultures and languages, which led her to join the Peace Corps in 2017.
+For 2 years, Genevieve worked to empower youth in Northeastern Thailand to become leaders in their communities and collaborated with local government agencies to provide youth with experiential learning opportunities.
+Now residing in Bangkok, in her free time, Genevieve can be found exploring Bangkok’s green spaces and coffee shops.

 Warangkana Detsawana (New)